HR and People departments have come a long way since Toby Flenderson put them on the map in everyone’s favorite binge-worthy show, The Office.

 And from an HR manager’s perspective, developing an employee-centric culture will take you farther, attract better talent, and help you build a company full of dedicated people who are happy to show up for work every morning.

-SMART example
+SMART goal example

-Create a new policy centered around creating a positive work environment and present it at your next scheduled company-wide meeting or All-hands.
+Create a new policy centered around creating a positive work environment and present it at your next scheduled company-wide meeting or all-hands.

 This new policy may introduce guidelines surrounding language and behavior related to sensitive topics, conflict management, or even something as exciting as Summer Fridays.

-2. Make your purpose and professional values clear
+2. Clarify your purpose and professional values

 Your company’s core values are the foundation of its culture.

-You are now much more likely to hear questions from potential candidates related to fulfillment, security, appreciation, and general happiness among current employees.
+As an HR or business manager, you are much more likely to hear questions from potential candidates related to fulfillment, security, appreciation, and general happiness among current employees.

 Plus, your core values are not stagnant.
 They should change as your company matures to keep up with industry trends, brand identity, target audience, growth, and more.